Some Tesla owners love their vehicles, while others are distancing themselves from the brand amid widespread criticism of company CEO Elon Musk.

 It's not just small business owners facing backlash.
 Tesla's stock slide from mid-December to late February wiped out more than $650 billion in market value, according to a Barron's report.

-While EV sales in the U.S. have grown in volume — up 7.3% in 2024 — Tesla's sales fell more than any other manufacturer, according to Cox Automotive.
+While EV sales in the U.S. grew in volume in 2024 — up 7.3% — Tesla's sales fell more than any other manufacturer, according to Cox Automotive.
 Sales figures in other regions, including Europe and China, have also trended sharply downward.
+The trend appears to have continued, as Tesla reported its automotive revenue in the first quarter of 2025 plunged 20% from a year earlier, down from $17.4 billion to $14 billion.

 Some Tesla owners may be experiencing collateral damage related to frustrations with Musk.
 The Cybertruck, with its unique design, has become an easy target for vandals.